 A nurse puts a small tube called a cannula into a vein in the back of your hand.
 They go with you to the endoscopy or x-ray department.

-You have a medicine to make you sleepy injected into the tube in your hand or you might have a general anaesthetic.
+The nurse or doctor injects medicine to make you sleepy into the tube in your hand.
+Or you might have a general anaesthetic which means you are asleep during the treatment.

 While you’re very sleepy or asleep your doctor gently puts a long flexible tube called an endoscope into your mouth and down into your food pipe.
 The tube has a light and a small camera on the end so your doctor can see the blockage.